What's new in Dynamics 365 (online), version 9 (Customer Engagement)

 With this release, the user interface of the web apps has been refreshed to improve usability and visual appeal.
 These changes are consistent across these web apps: Sales, Customer Service, Field Service, and Project Service Automation.
 The changes apply to all the main application areas such as forms, dashboards, grids, dialogs, and the search screen.

-User interface refresh (applies to all the Enterprise edition web apps)
+User interface refresh (applies to all web apps)

 Now users will see forms with customer data grouped in easy-to-read containers that streamline data entry.
 There’s new field styling to make empty fields easier to see, and the text wraps within fields to improve readability.